CICE-Consortium/CICE/doc/source/developer_guide/dg_other.rst

 Reproducible Sums
 ----------------------

-Reproducible sums in the CICE diagnostics are set with the namelist `bfbflag`.
+Reproducible sums in CICE are set with the namelist `bfbflag`.
-CICE prognostics results do NOT depend on the global sum implementation.
-The results are bit-for-bit identical with any `bfbflag`.
-The `bfbflag` only impacts the results and performance of the global diagnostics written to the CICE log file.
+CICE prognostics results do NOT depend on the global sum implementation when using the default dynamics solver (EVP) or the EAP solver.
+With these solvers, the results are bit-for-bit identical with any `bfbflag`.
+The `bfbflag` only impacts the results and performance of the global diagnostics written to the CICE log file (for all dynamics solvers), as well as the model results when using the VP solver.
 For best performance, the off (or lsum8 which is equivalent) setting is recommended.
 This will probably not produce bit-for-bit results with different decompositions.
 For bit-for-bit results, the reprosum setting is recommended.
 This should be only slightly slower than the lsum8 implementation.